michellesh/quartz/content/write-your-own-led-code/code-simple-led-grid-patterns.md

 This code loops through every value of `x` from 0 to `WIDTH` (which is 16) and sets the LED in row **2** at that coordinate to Red.
 (Detailed explanation of a `for` loop [here](https://www.arduino.cc/reference/en/language/structure/control-structure/for/).)

+> **TIP!** You can automatically format your code indentations in the Arduino IDE with the keyboard shortcut `Ctrl-T` on Windows/Linux or `CMD + T` on Mac, or go to Edit > Auto Format.

 ### Turn on every LED